 Homeschooling co-ops are another great resource that all homeschooling families in Thailand should use.

 At co-ops, you’re children can take extra classes that you can’t teach at home.
 My daughters go to The Vine Co-Op on the outskirts of Bangkok.
-Dozens of families belong to the co-op and pre-COVID, they met every week.

 The co-op has or has had families from America, the UK, South Africa, Australia, Singapore, New Zealand, Thailand, and more, meaning my daughters socialize with other children and adults from all over the world, which of course, broadens their perspectives.